Branding of the IKO Metals factory

 Wall of Fame (3)

-Marketing materials for the Open House Day
+Marketing materials for the Open Day

 Marketing materials for Open Day (1)